 There are dozens of addons available, all included with the full version of Slider Revolution. you get even more transitions.

 And they’re not just any transitions.
-As the name suggests, these transitions are advanced, leveraging the web’s most most advanced, cutting-edge visual effects technology.
+As the name suggests, these transitions are advanced, leveraging the web’s most advanced, cutting-edge visual effects technology.

 In this guide, you’ll learn how to install, enable, preview and apply Advanced Transitions in your modules.